ricklancee/manga-reader/readme.md

 ![How clipping works](https://github.com/ricklancee/manga-reader/blob/master/clip-preview.jpg?raw=true)

 ### Browser support
-Polyfills for the WebComponents, Promise and Fetch APIs are required for browsers that don't support them.
+Polyfills for the WebComponents, Promise, URL and Fetch APIs are required for browsers that don't support them.
 Polyfills are loaded with the `polyfills.js` file.

 - Chrome
 - Firefox